 On defense, the Giants were able to force the Texans to make mistakes.
 Quarterback Ryan Fitzpatrick has a reputation of being a gunslinger, and the Giants made him pay as Prince Amukamara, Dominique Rodgers-Cromartie and Antrel Rolle all recorded an interception.

 The Texans were without star running back Arian Foster (Hamstring), and the Giants did a nice job limiting backup Alfred Blue.
 The Giants held the Texans to 119 yards rushing, 34 of which were Fitzpatrick.

-The Giants game plan was simple, have a balanced offensive attack, win the turnover battle and have their big name players show up.
-They will certainly need those players to step up again this Thursday, as they get the Redskins on a shorten week, in what could be a shoot out.
+The Giants game plan was simple, have a balanced offensive attack, win the turnover battle and have their big-name players show up.
+They will certainly need those players to step up again this Thursday, as they get the Redskins on a shortened week, in what could be a shootout.

 The stress this Thursday will once again be for Manning and co. to take care of the ball, as Kirk Cousins and the Redskins will not be as careless as Fitzpatrick.